llpeterson/internetworking/switching.md

 addresses is that no two nodes on a network have the same address.
 This is accomplished by making sure that all Ethernet cards are assigned a *globally unique* identifier.
-For the following discussions, we assume that each host has a globally unique address.
+For the following discussion, we assume that each host has a globally unique address.
 Later on, we consider other useful properties that an address might have, but global uniqueness is adequate to get us started.